michael-hainke/NHL/README.md

 # NHL

-This repository contrains all my NHL data and analyses done in R and using the NHL API.
+This repository contains all my NHL data and analyses done in R and using the NHL API.